jp-96/hashscratch/README.md

 # #S - Hash Scratch

-Downloading Scratch 3.0 Blocks to SVG file for the Scratch Teacher and the Book Creator.
+This Chrome extension, #S - Hash Scratch is for the Scratch Teacher and the Book Creator, downloading Scratch 3.0 Blocks to SVG file.
-If you want to print out the blocks nicely, you should use the SVG file format.
+If you want to print out the blocks nicely, you should use the SVG format.
-The #S, Hash Scratch is running as Chrome extention, so downloading just one clicked !
+The #S - Hash Scratch is running as Chrome extention, so downloading just one clicked !
 I usually use the Inkscape to create educational materials, and then copy/past to MS-Word, etc.

 # References